Welcome to the Cheshire Now

 The adjoining Wirral Peninsula juts into the Irish Sea and is bounded by the Cheshire plain, the River Dee to the west and the River Mersey to the east.
 The peninsula boasts picturesque villages, sandy beaches and large areas of land owned by the National Trust.

-This easy to navigate site is designed as an illustrated guide to the best that the county of Cheshire and the Wirral Peninsula has to offer the visitor, including sections on the historic city of Chester, founded by the Romans, the varying landscape of Cheshire and the Wirral, forests, villages and towns, castles, stately homes, churches and priories, visitor attractions, birdwatching and prehistoric sites in the region.
-We also offer a wide range of interesting walks in Cheshire of varying lengths.
+This easy to navigate site is designed as an illustrated guide to the best that the counties of Cheshire, Lancashire, Derbyshire and the Wirral Peninsula has to offer the visitor, including sections on the historic city of Chester, founded by the Romans, the Peak District National Park and the Wirral, forests, villages and towns, castles, stately homes, churches and priories, visitor attractions, birdwatching.
+The fascinating history and prehistoric sites in the region.
+We also offer a wide range of interesting walks of varying lengths.